MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-troubleshoot-mode.md

 ---
 title: Troubleshooting mode in Microsoft Defender for Endpoint on macOS
-description: This topic describes how to enable the troubleshooting mode in Microsoft Defender for Endpoint on macOS.
+description: This article describes how to enable the troubleshooting mode in Microsoft Defender for Endpoint on macOS.
 keywords: microsoft, defender, Microsoft Defender for Endpoint, mac, install, mde for mac ms.service: defender-endpoint ms.mktglfcycl: deploy